twbs/bootstrap/site/content/docs/5.1/content/reboot.md

 <div class="bd-example">
 {{< markdown >}}
-* All lists have their top margin removed
+*All lists have their top margin removed
 * And their bottom margin normalized
-* Nested lists have no bottom margin
+*Nested lists have no bottom margin
-  * This way they have a more even appearance
-  * Particularly when followed by more list items
+  * This way, they have a more even appearance *Particularly when followed by more list items
 * The left padding has also been reset

 1. Here's an ordered list